 - 1 cup frozen peas

-- 2 Tbsp soy sauce or tamari sauce
+- 2 Tbsp tamari sauce - or soy sauce

-- Add in onion, carrots, celery, corn, peas, diced tomatoes, maple syrup, tomato sauce, soy sauce (or tamari), and season with salt and pepper to slow cooker.
-Cover with lid and cook on low for 6-8 hours.
+- Slow Cooker Instructions: Add the ground beef mixture to a slow cooker along with carrots, celery, corn, peas, diced tomatoes, tomato sauce, tamari sauce (or soy sauce), salt, pepper, and broth.
+Mix together and cook on low for 6-8 hours.